Hany-Raaj/Spark_Theme/README.md

 # Spark_Theme
-###### Spark – HTML5 and Responsive Template based on Bootstrap, using HTML5, CSS3, SASS and jQuery.
+###### Spark – HTML5 and Responsive Template based on Bootstrap, using HTML5, CSS3, SASS and javascript.
 Spark is Compatible with Desktop, Laptop, Tablet, Mobile has been tested on real devices.
 ## Features
 * Based on Bootstrap 4
 * Clean and Modern Template